Simisolajuliet/Voice-Search-With-JavaScript/README.md

 # Voice-Search-With-JavaScript
-A voice search with web API
+A voice search with Web Search API